awsdocs/amazon-transcribe-developer-guide/doc_source/API_StartMedicalTranscriptionJob.md

 You can configure Amazon Transcribe Medical to label content in the transcription output\.
 If you specify `PHI`, Amazon Transcribe Medical labels the personal health information \(PHI\) that it identifies in the transcription output\.
 Type: String
 Valid Values:` PHI`
 Required: No

+ ** [ KMSEncryptionContext ](#API_StartMedicalTranscriptionJob_RequestSyntax) **   <a name="transcribe-StartMedicalTranscriptionJob-request-KMSEncryptionContext"></a>
+A map of plain text, non\-secret key:value pairs, known as encryption context pairs, that provide an added layer of security for your data\.
+Type: String to string map
+Map Entries: Maximum number of 10 items\.
+Key Length Constraints: Minimum length of 1\.
+Maximum length of 2000\.
+Key Pattern: `.*\S.*`
+Value Length Constraints: Minimum length of 1\.
+Maximum length of 2000\.
+Value Pattern: `.*\S.*`
+Required: No

  ** [ LanguageCode ](#API_StartMedicalTranscriptionJob_RequestSyntax) **   <a name="transcribe-StartMedicalTranscriptionJob-request-LanguageCode"></a>